Michael Brennan betting profile: Sony Open in Hawaii - PGA TOUR

 Brennan's recent performances

-- Brennan has finished in the top 20 twice over his last ten appearances.
+- Brennan has finished in the top 20 twice over his last 10 appearances.

 - He had his best finish at the Bank of Utah Championship, where he finished first with a score of 22-under.